nicolas-graves/lfs-s3/Readme.md

 ## Notes

+* This has been tested with 3.4.0 >= Git LFS >= 3.3.0.
+Earlier version
+  will not be supported.
 * It's entirely up to you whether you use different S3 buckets per project, or share one between many projects.
 In the former case, it's easier to reclaim space by deleting a specific project, in the latter case you can save space if